ahmdIbrhm/BicycleSharingSystem/documentation.md

 ![GitHub Logo](Bicycle_Website/images/get_started.png)

+The user can add additional information about a station, by pressing the button **Add mapping**.
+The additional information can be:
+* Capacity
+* Address
+* Last update
+* Bank card

 When the user finishes filling the form, he presses the **"Send information"** button.

 # Stations of the Added cities